 What is the size of China’s eCommerce market?

 The eCommerce market in China is absolutely booming – in 2021, it was worth almost US$1,543 billion, and it’s only projected to grow from there.
-A big part of that growth is due to the rise of online platform like Tmall and Tmall Global.
+A big part of that growth is due to the rise of online platforms like Tmall and Tmall Global.

 Tmall is the largest eCommerce platform in China, and it’s operated by Alibaba Group.
 It’s focused on business-to-consumer sales, and it offers a wide range of product categories, from clothing to electronics to food.
 Tmall Global is a subsection of the platform that’s geared towards international brands and businesses who want to sell to Chinese consumers.